CPU Policy¶

 By default, kubelet uses CFS quotas to enforce pod CPU limits.
 When a node runs many CPU-bound pods, the workload can move to different CPU cores depending on whether the pod is throttled and which CPU cores are available at scheduling time.
 Many workloads are not sensitive to this migration and thus work fine without any intervention.
 Some applications are CPU-sensitive.
 They are sensitive to:

-If your workloads are sensitive to any of these items and CPU cache affinity and scheduling latency significantly affect workload performance, kubelet allows alternative CPU management policies (CPU binding) to determine some placement preferences on the node.
+If your workloads are sensitive to any of these items, you can use Kubernetes CPU management policies to allocate dedicated CPU cores (through CPU core binding) to these workloads.
+This will shorten scheduling latency and improve application performance.
 The CPU manager preferentially allocates resources on a socket and full physical cores to avoid interference.

 The CPU management policy cannot take effect on physical cloud server nodes.

-When creating a cluster, you can configure the CPU management policy in Advanced Settings.
+When creating a cluster, you can enable CPU management in Advanced Settings.

 Prerequisites:

-• Enable the static policy on the node.
-For details, see Enabling the CPU Management Policy.
+Enable the static policy on the node.
+For details, see Enabling CPU Management for the Default Node Pool.

-You can use Scheduling Policies (Affinity/Anti-affinity) to schedule the configured pods to the nodes where the static policy is enabled.
+You can use node affinity scheduling to schedule the configured pods to the nodes where the static policy is enabled.
 In this way, the pods can exclusively use the CPU resources.

 Example YAML: